 You also can show attention to your partner by showing attentiveness and responsiveness when something arises.
 As an example, responding to your partner when they ask a question or bringing something on your way home when they asked.

-According to statistic, 86 percent of happily married couple respond to their partner bid of attention, instead of only 36 percent of unhappy couples do the same.
+According to statistics, 86 percent of happily married couples respond to their partner bid of attention, instead of only 36 percent of unhappy couples do the same.

 3- Be supportive

 Support each other is a foundation of every great relationship, why?
 Because our life is full of challenges.
 Will you or your spouse still be there for you if you lose a job?
 Death in a family member, or illness?
 Ask yourself this question.
 If you want your partner to be with you no matter what happens, you must be ready to support your spouse also.